zibetnu/godot-git-describe/README.md

 ## Features

-- Adds your Git repository's [description](https://git-scm.com/docs/git-describe) to a project setting when you run or export your project.
+- Adds your Git repository's [description](https://git-scm.com/docs/git-describe) to your project when you run or export it.
-- Avoids cluttering diffs by clearing the setting when you stop your project or an export is finished.
+- Avoids cluttering diffs by reversing changes when you stop your project or an export is finished.
-- Includes a pre-configured label so you can use this plugin without writing any new code.
+- Batteries included: comes with nodes and settings that cover common use cases.

 ## Installation